 - Price comparison sites cannot tell you how much life insurance you should buy

-- The amount of life insurance you should buy is personal to you and so you should get free, impartial advice to help you choose the right amount of cover
+- The amount of life insurance you should buy is personal to you and should be based on the amount of money it would take to meet your financial obligations that would remain after your death

-- The easiest way to find out how much life insurance you should buy & get up to £100 cashback is to complete this simple form* & get free advice from an independent life insurance expert.
+- The easiest and best way to find out how much life insurance you should buy & get up to £100 cashback is to complete this simple form* and get free advice from an independent life insurance expert.

 What is life insurance?